 The expected outcomes from this cohort are to: increase openness and transparency in areas of beneficial ownership and real estate transparency; to promote open contracting and procurement procedures; and to counter the misuse of professional services industry to enable corruption.
 To achieve their objective and desired outcomes, the cohort has defined three priority areas for their work towards financial transparency: to ensure the effective implementation of beneficial ownership registries; to counter the misuse of professional services industry; and to maximise transparency in public procurement.
 The FTI cohort organised a set of workshops and meetings on the above topics with the aim of establishing a framework of beneficial ownership registries based on Financial Action Task Force (FATF) standards.
 During the Second Summit for Democracy, USAID announced the FTI Accelerator, a suite of programs to address the pervasive weaknesses and enabling conditions that allow corrupt actors to loot, divert, launder and hide public resources around the world.
 The programs will help countries to build resilience, effectively implement beneficial ownership reforms, institute transparent and accountable public procurement, and support international cooperation efforts.

 To monitor and increase the implementation of Summit commitments, the FTI cohort has established reporting mechanisms through which countries can update the status of the implementation of their commitments.
 OGP has taken a leading role in advancing, strengthening and supporting the Summit commitments by leveraging their established mechanisms and Action Plans to help countries in implementing relevant Summit commitments in collaboration with local CSOs.
-The Cohort also issued a Call for Action whereby cohort members commit to share information on steps planned towards the implementation of Summit commitments; to support one another in the process of undertaking relevant reforms; to work to ensure the durability of anti-corruption reforms; and to support the efforts of other democracy cohorts dedicated to anti-corruption.
+The Cohort issued a Pledge in which participants affirm their commitment to accelerate progress on beneficial ownership requirements, transparent and accountable public procurement and addressing enablers of corruption.
+Through a Call to Action cohort members commit to share information on steps planned towards the implementation of Summit commitments; to support one another in the process of undertaking relevant reforms; to work to ensure the durability of anti-corruption reforms; and to support the efforts of other democracy cohorts dedicated to anti-corruption.

 Relevant documents released by the cohort can be found in the links on the righthand side of the page, and any public events are listed below.
 We invite you to use the contact form on this portal if you have any contributions or corrections regarding this cohort.